 Different types of interfacing I use when sewing for myself

 I use time, knowledge, and skill to make my homemade clothing and wardrobe.
-It's important that our wardrobes are created from materials of great quality and that we use the right tools.
-That's why I wanted to write a bit more in-depth about interfacing and what type I use, for what and why
+It's important that our wardrobes are created from high-quality materials and that we use the right tools.
+That's why I wanted to write a bit more in-depth about interfacing, the type I use, for what, and why.

 Interfacing is the "fabric" you put on the wrong side of your fabric to make it more stable.
 Interfacing comes in many different versions: interfacing for sewing bags, for embroidery, with glue, without glue, and many more.
-In the post, I will only focus on the ones I use when making my wardrobe.
-I use the interfacing with glue.
-It sticks when it comes into contact with heat from your iron.
+In this post, I will only focus on the ones I use when making my wardrobe.
+I use interfacing with glue, which sticks when it comes into contact with heat from your iron.
 I will tell you more about the three types I use in this post.

 First, I want to tell you how to cut and, afterwards, fixate the interfacing on your fabric.
-You must cut your interfacing with seam allowance.
-I often see people forget to add seam allowance when cutting interfacing, but let me clarify: Interfacing needs to be put into the seam allowance, or else it will loosen over time or in the wash, and the interfacing will lose its function.
+You must cut your interfacing with a seam allowance.
+I often see people forget to add seam allowance when cutting interfacing, but let me clarify: Interfacing needs to be included in the seam allowance, or else it will loosen over time or in the wash, and the interfacing will lose its function.

 When you apply your interfacing with the iron, it's essential to press it, unlike when you press a seam or a wrinkled piece of fabric, but with constant heat and pressure.

 With that, you have to hold your iron in one place and press with some of the weight from your body.
-Different interfacing will have different melting points for the glue, meaning it's different for how long you must press your iron down.
-Not all interfacings have instructions, but I've noted my experience below.
-If your interfacing comes with instructions, it will often be put in the selvedge of the interfacing.
-If you don't press for long enough time, there is a chance the glue will loosen and then lose its function – and it might make the fabric "bubble", and that doesn't look pretty.
+Different interfacings have different melting points for the glue, meaning the time you must press your iron down varies.
+Not all interfacings come with instructions, but I've noted my experiences below.
+If your interfacing does come with instructions, they will often be included in the selvedge of the interfacing.
+If you don't press long enough, there's a chance the glue will loosen and lose its function, which might make the fabric "bubble," and that doesn't look pretty.

 Before you start sewing

-Good interfacing is the kind where it adds hold to the fabric without making it stiff or changing its qualities.
+Good interfacing is the kind that adds hold to the fabric without making it stiff or changing its qualities.
 I only use interfacing if it's necessary.
 Remember to pick the right fabric for your project to begin with.
-You choose the wrong fabric if you need oceans of interfacing to make your sewing project succeed.
+You've chosen the wrong fabric if you need oceans of interfacing to make your sewing project succeed.

-I use two kinds of woven interfacing and never the non-woven as it makes the fabric paper-like.
-To me, woven interfacing is the right kind of interfacing.
+I use two kinds of woven interfacing and never the non-woven kind, as it makes the fabric paper-like.
+To me, woven interfacing is the right kind.
 But try to find out what works for you and your sewing projects.
 I use thin silk-like interfacing and medium-heavy volume interfacing.
-Besides the two woven interfacing, I also use staytape.
+Besides the two woven interfacings, I also use stay tape.
 Below, I want to tell you about the different kinds:

 Silk/jersey interfacing – 8 sec